byme8/faststream/Readme.md

 The goal of the project to make faster MemoryStream powered by new dotnet core APIs.
-The main power gain happened because classic allocations with 'new' operator is replaced by ArrayPool.
+The main power gain happened because classic allocations is replaced by ArrayPool.

-You can use  ``` FastMemoryWriter ``` to write into memory like that:
+You can use  ``` FastMemoryWriter ``` like that:

 ``` cs